Delt06/urp-toon-shader/README.md

 # URP Toon Shader for Unity
-A toon shader compatible with the Universal Rendering Pipeline.
+A toon shader compatible with the Universal Render Pipeline.

+### Unity Version

 > Developed and verified with Unity 2021.3.0f1 LTS and URP package 12.1.6

 ![Main](Showcase/main.png)